< Back to List

 Importance: 7/10

-Savitarkā samāpatti is that engrossment in which knowledge of the word, its meaning, and the object are mixed up.
+Savitarkā samāpatti is absorption in which word, meaning, and knowledge are intermixed.

 Click to read insights...